jupyter/roadmap/jupyterlab.md

 ## Future
 * Variable inspector.
 * Real-time collaboration on the notebook, text editor, and other plugins.
 This includes a server-side model of notebook and text documents.
+Discussion around the topic can be found [here](https://github.com/jupyterlab/jupyterlab/issues/5382).
 * Perform and publish accesibility audit by running an automated tool.
 * Bring our core plugins up to the level of the Web Accessibility Standards (http://www.w3.org/standards/webdesign/accessibility)